minkezhang/cachepp/docs/api/cacheinterface.md

 ### Template Arguments

-The cache interface must be provided with several template arguments in order to be a fully user-callable:
+The cache interface must be provided with several template arguments in order to be fully user-callable:

 * `typename C`